Tower Tactics: Liberation similar games & best alternatives

 - No multiplayer or social features

-A very typical example of its motivational profile.
-Motivations that often define this kind of title include Fellowship, Cooperation, Leadership, Violence.
-Here, the score leans higher than usual among comparable games on Violence.
-It leans lower than usual among comparable games on Story, Intimacy.
+Tower Tactics: Liberation: A very typical example of its motivational profile.
+Motivations that often define this kind of title include Fellowship, Violence, Survival, Cooperation.
+Here, the score leans higher than usual among comparable games on Relaxation.
+It leans lower than usual among comparable games on Leadership, Story.

 -